Rush Hour is a new way to quickly animate cars and other wheeled vehicles in Unreal Engine 4 & 5.

 - Automatic training for precise control of all vehicles

 You can refine the animation in several ways.
 You can choose a profile strength, such as making it more or less frantic.
-You can set a speed at each waypoint and add an action (stop, stop and wait, continue).
-Other hints will be coming in the future, like tap handbrake.
+You can set a speed at each waypoint and add an action such as stop, stop-wait-go, or continue.
+Other hints will be coming in the future, such as tap handbrake.

 The driving is believable and consistent, so repeated runs are very similar.
 However, you can record a sequence to guarantee repeatable animation and add the ability to scrub through a timeline.